The Peninsular Ranges System: A Geological and Ecological Marvel of Northwestern Mexico

 Sierra de Juárez

-The lower elevations of the western slopes of the Sierra de Juárez are in the California coastal sage and chaparral sub-ecoregion, while the lower elevations of the eastern slopes are in the Sonoran Desert ecoregion, with its unique desert flora.
+The northernmost range of the Peninsular Ranges System and of Mexico, the Sierra de Juárez, rises sharply from the eastern Sonoran Desert, reaching its highest peak at 1,980 meters (6,500 feet) above sea level.
+The lower western slopes are part of the California coastal sage and chaparral sub-ecoregion, while the eastern slopes transition into the arid Sonoran Desert ecoregion, characterized by its unique desert flora.

 Sierra de San Pedro Mártir